thrivingproject/_solana/README.md

 # Solana Position Dashboard

+This app allows you monitor your Raydium LP positions without connecting a wallet or using a private key so that LP tokens can be moved to cold storage.
+This allows you to see if your position is still in range and your unclaimed fees while keeping your wallet cold.
+Also shows the net value of all of the LP positions and idle tokens in the wallet.

 ## Wallet accounts

 Fetches all wallet token accounts and classifies them as LP tokens and non-LP tokens.